cylc/cylc-doc/src/suite-design-guide/general-principles.rst

 Job submission retries should normally be host (or host-group for ``rose host-select``) specific, not task-specific, so configure them in a host (or host-group) specific family.
-The following flow.cylc fragment configures all HPC jobs to retry on job submission failure up to 10 times at 1 minute intervals, then another 5 times at 1 hour intervals:
+The following :cylc:conf:`flow.cylc` fragment configures all HPC jobs to retry on job submission failure up to 10 times at 1 minute intervals, then another 5 times at 1 hour intervals:

 .. code-block:: cylc